Youth Outreach: Awards and Criticisms

 There has however been concerns about the arrangement of transitional housing.
-According to Apply Daily, in 2008, an incident of injuries caused by a fight between two male tenants at the housing, who were aged of 15 and 8 respectively, over video game playing led to minor public criticism of the organization's lack of consideration of possible conflicts due to the wide age gap of transitional housing residents.
+According to Apply Daily, in 2008, an incident of injuries caused by a fight between two male tenants at the housing, who were aged 15 and 8 respectively, over video game playing led to minor public criticism of the organization's lack of consideration of possible conflicts due to the wide age gap of transitional housing residents.